api-platform/admin/README.md

 ## Documentation

-The documentation of API Platform Admin can be browsed [on the official website](https://api-platform.com/docs/).
+The documentation of API Platform Admin can be browsed [on the docs repository](https://github.com/api-platform/docs/blob/master/index.md#api-platform-admin-create-a-fancy-and-fully-featured-administration-interface).

 ## Credits